pyhys/minimalmodbus/trunk/doc/administrative.rst

 If the python source files not are updated in the html output, then remove the contents of *trunk/doc/build/doctrees* and rebuild the documentation.
 (This has now been included in the Makefile).

-Remember that the Makefile uses tabs for indentation, and not spaces.
+Remember that the Makefile uses tabs for indentation, not spaces.

 TODO
 ----
 * In README.txt: Describe modbus types
-* Homepage with Sphinx-based API documentation etc

 * Change print commands to work with Python 2 and 3.
 * Test the dependency of pySerial in setup.py
+* in CHANGES mention .portname ( CHANGE THIS: instrument.portname instead of  .port )

+* Backup routine

 * Mailing list
 * Unittests in folder test/test*.py

-CHANGE THIS: instrument.portname instead of  .port